-- Follow Up: Your submission will be logged in the order it was received and submissions are reviewed monthly by applicant services to ensure we are the correct school for their needs.
-Interested individuals that PADS will be unable to assist will be contacted within 30 days to let them know.
+- Follow Up: Your submission will be logged in the order it was received and submissions are reviewed by applicant services to ensure we are the correct school for their needs.
+Interested individuals that PADS will be unable to assist will be contacted within 10 business days to let them know.

-- Keep PADS Updated: If your contact information or needs change, or you wish to be removed from the list of interested applicants, please notify us at email@example.com.
+- Keep PADS Updated: If your contact information or needs change, or you wish to be removed from the list of interested applicants, please notify us by email (email address

 Stage 2: when contacted complete Application Process

 - Complete the application package, including all necessary signatures.

 - Mail or deliver the completed package, along with a non-refundable $50.00 application fee to PADS at 9048 Stormont Ave., Burnaby B.C.
 V3N 4G6